satyamdalai/satyamdalai.github.io/README.md

 # My Personal Website

-This is my personal website I designed using Bootstrap Studio.
+This is my personal website I designed using Bootstrap Studio and modified it to my own liking.

+Visit my personal website [here](https://satyamdalai.github.io/)

+Suggestions are most welcome!! :)